harveyt/harveyt.github.io/_drafts/tools-of-the-trade.markdown

 Summary
 =======

 A software craftsman needs good tools.
-This is a list of the tools I personally use, though every craftsman must choose the tools that they are comfortable with.
-You might find something useful, you may well have better alternatives.
+This is a list of some of the tools I use for personal development.
+Every craftsman must choose the tools that they are comfortable with.
+You might find something here useful, you may well have better alternatives.

 Hardware
 ========